facebook/docusaurus/website/docs/docusaurus-core.md

 The `<Translate/>` props **must be hardcoded strings**.

-It is **not possible to use variables**, or the extraction wouldn't work.
+Apart the `values` prop used for interpolation, it is **not possible to use variables**, or the static extraction wouldn't work.

 :::

 #### Props

-- `children`: untranslated string in the default site locale`
+- `children`: untranslated string in the default site locale (can contain [interpolation placeholders](#interpolate))
 - `id`: optional value to use as key in JSON translation files
 - `description`: optional text to help the translator
+- `values`: optional object containing interpolation placeholder values

 #### Example